-On July 29, 2010, the PRC central government promulgated the Outline of China's National Plan for Medium- and Long-Term Education Reform and Development, which for the first time announced the policy that the government will implement a reform to divide private education entities into two categories: (1) for-profit private education entities and (2) not-for-profit private education entities.
-However, no further national law or regulation has been promulgated to implement the outline.
-If upon the implementation of this reform, our schools choose to be for-profit private education entities, they may be subject to income tax at the rate of 25% and other taxes as if they were enterprises.
-For the year ended May 31, 2016, schools that accounted for approximately 60.3% of our consolidated net revenues were subject to a 25% income tax rate.
-Historically, the effective income tax rates for all our schools were 10.00%, 8.55% and 11.05% in the fiscal years ended May 31, 2014, 2015 and 2016, respectively.
-Additionally, if our schools choose to be not-for-profit private education entities, our contractual arrangements with New Oriental China and its schools and subsidiaries may be subject to more stringent scrutiny.
-As a result, implementation of this reform policy may adversely affect our results of operations.
+Upon the implementation of the Amended Private Education Law and the relevant regulations, if our schools choose to be for-profit private education entities, they may be subject to income tax at the rate of 25% and other taxes as if they were enterprises.
+For the year ended May 31, 2017, schools that accounted for approximately 60.3% of our consolidated net revenues were subject to a 25% income tax rate.
+Historically, the effective income tax rates for all our schools were 8.55%, 11.05% and 12.17% in the fiscal years ended May 31, 2015, 2016 and 2017, respectively.
+Additionally, the cost of reregistration may be involved if our schools choose to be for-profit private education entities, including the payment of overdue enterprise income tax.
+If our schools choose to be not-for-profit private education entities, our contractual arrangements with New Oriental China and its schools and subsidiaries may be subject to more stringent scrutiny.
+As a result, implementation of the Amended Private Education Law or the relevant regulations may adversely affect our results of operations.
+However, as the implementation rules for the Amended Private Education Law or the relevant regulations have not been issued yet, it remains uncertain how the Amended Private Education Law will be interpreted and implemented, what impact it would have on our business operations, and whether our schools meet the requirements and conditions to register as for-profit private schools and the cost or difficulties of the registration.